-- The splitter is great for customers looking to generate significantly more front end downforce. - The entire splitter assembly is modeled and simulated. - Front splitters are very efficient aero devices. - High pressure on the top side helps drive the splitter downward at speed. - The bottom side, like the rear wing, produces more downforce than the top side. - The Verus Engineering splitter includes a rearward facing duct to maintain flow through the downward facing oil cooler while reducing the impact on splitter performance.
-We recommend monitoring oil temperature during sustained high load driving, especially in hot climates (and especially if you plan to use the supplied block off plate to maximize splitter performance). - Our splitter is a motorsports grade composite material.
+- The splitter is great for customers looking to generate significantly more front end downforce. - The entire splitter assembly is modeled and simulated. - Front splitters are very efficient aero devices. - High pressure on the top side helps drive the splitter downward at speed. - The bottom side, like the rear wing, produces more downforce than the top side. - The Verus Engineering splitter includes a rearward facing duct to maintain flow through the downward facing oil cooler eliminate the impact on splitter performance.
+Unlike our G87 M2 splitter, this duct exits on the top side of the splitter.
+We recommend monitoring oil temperature during sustained high load driving, especially in hot climates. - Our splitter is a motorsports grade composite material.
 Carbon polyweave is rigid while exhibiting excellent wear characteristics.
 Where traditional carbon fiber components may fail due to an impact, the carbon polyweave will not.